 - Then, increase the oven temperature, and bake it uncovered to help the sauce stay put on the chicken.

-5 MORE CLASSIC DINNERS YOU’LL LOVE
+5 MORE COMFORT FOOD DINNERS YOU'LL LOVE

 - Homemade Spaghetti and Meatballs features a quick and easy marinara sauce and perfect baked meatballs!